 Eating healthy doesn’t have to be expensive—or boring.
-In fact, some of the most nutritious meals are made with humble, affordable ingredients you likely already have in your kitchen.
+Some of the most nutritious meals are made with humble, affordable ingredients you likely already have in your kitchen.
 Whether you’re meal planning on a budget, feeding a family, or just trying to eat better without breaking the bank, this list is for you.

 I’ve curated 25 healthy recipes that are simple, filling, and easy on your wallet—most under $1.50 per serving!
 From protein-packed lentil soups to cozy veggie stir-fries, these recipes prove that eating well and saving money can go hand-in-hand.